Porencephaly: Prognosis

-The severity of the symptoms associated with porencephaly varies significantly across the population of those affected, depending on the location of the cyst and damage of the brain.
-For some patients with porencephaly, only minor neurological problems may develop, and those patients can live normal lives.
-Therefore, based on the level of severity, self-care is possible, but for the more serious cases lifelong care will be necessary.
-For those that have severe disability, early diagnosis, medication, participation in rehabilitation related to fine-motor control skills, and communication therapies can significantly improve the symptoms and ability of the patient with porencephaly to live a normal life.
-Infants with porencephaly that survive, with proper treatment, can display proper communication skills, movement, and live a normal life.
+The severity of the symptoms associated with porencephaly varies significantly across the population of those affected, depending on the location of the cyst and extent of brain damage.
+For some patients with porencephaly, only minor neurological problems may develop, and these patients can live normal lives.
+Therefore, based on the level of severity, self-care is possible, however, in more serious cases, lifelong care will be necessary.
+For those with severe disabilities, early diagnosis, medication, participation in rehabilitation focused on fine motor skills, and communication therapies can significantly improve the symptoms and ability of the patient with porencephaly to live a normal life.
+Infants with porencephaly that survive, with proper treatment, may develop appropriate communication skills, movement, and the capacity to live a normal life.

 Research

-Under the United States federal government, the National Institute of Neurological Disorders and Stroke and National Institute of Health are involved in conducting and supporting research related to normal and abnormal brain and nervous system development.
-Information gained from the research is used to develop understanding of the mechanism of porencephaly and used to offer new methods of treatment and prevention for developmental brain disorders such as porencephaly.
+Under the United States federal government, the National Institute of Neurological Disorders and Stroke and National Institutes of Health are involved in conducting and supporting research related to normal and abnormal brain and nervous system development.
+Information gained from this research is used to develop an understanding of the mechanisms of porencephaly and to offer new methods of treatment and prevention for developmental brain disorders such as porencephaly.